-Indefinite NPs

-- Primarily introduce a referent into the discourse

-- Don't need to be indefinite

-- Some are specific
+- Indefinite NPs - Primarily introduce a referent into the discourse - ▶ Don't need to be indefinite: Some are specific

-I've been through the desert on a horse

-I've been through the desert on a horse with no name
+I've been through the desert on \underline{a} horse I've been through the desert on \underline{a} horse with no name I met a man by the name of John Doe

-I took a flight yesterday

-Definite NPs

-- Notionally anaphoric: refer to some referent introduced into the discourse by an indefinite NPs - ▶ Depending on corpus, often (≤50% for newswire) not anaphoric by fact of being clear
+- Definite NPs - Notionally anaphoric: refer to some referent introduced into the discourse by an indefinite NPs - ▶ Depending on corpus, often (\leq 50% for newswire) not anaphoric by fact of being clear

-I went to the restaurant.
+I went to a restaurant.
 The waiter brought me the menu.